Kristina01111000/Drws_site/README.md

 videos done: 2

-need to make the slider for the new homepage
+need to make the slider for the new homepage -> use gutenslider